 A Waste of Time and Money

 Is there an alternative?
-Before getting your dental-braces, you might want to consider all the possible types of orthodontic-braces that are available.
-If you think that frequent removal of dental-braces is important to you, you might go for Invisalign; they are clear aligners that can be removed with ease and without the presence of an orthodontist.
+Before getting your braces, you might want to consider all the possible types of orthodontic-braces that are available.
+If you think that frequently taking out braces is important to you, you might go for Invisalign; they are clear aligners that can be removed with ease and without the presence of an orthodontist.
 Invisalign fits on your teeth using a special thermoplastic that aligns your teeth.
 They are tough to notice, and they can be removed without any risk of damaging your teeth.

 Invisalign is a great option.
-But if you have an issue with your metal-braces, you need to engage with our orthodontist who can help you in case removal of dental-braces is necessary.
-Remember that self-removal can cause more dental risks and the inability to repair any damage caused.
+But if you have an issue with your metal-braces, you need to engage with our orthodontist who can help you in case the removal of braces is necessary.
+Remember that if you remove braces yourself can cause more dental risks and the inability to repair any damage caused.

 Here’s the Kicker

-For more information regarding your orthodontic-braces and how to remove them, contact Dr. Adam Schulhof at 201-523-9450 ( New Jersey) or 212-861-1859 (New York).
+For more information regarding your dental needs and how to remove braces, contact Dr. Adam Schulhof at 201-523-9450 ( New Jersey.)
 Dr. Adam Schulhof is one of the top providers of lingual orthodontics in the US.
 His love for orthodontics has led him to share his knowledge through lectures across the U.S. and other countries.

 400 Kinderkamack Rd.